 Plus, coco is naturally resistant to insects, bacteria, fungi, mold and diseases.
 Known for their excellent drainage and aeration properties, coco liners promote visibly better, faster plant growth by rehydrating easily while preventing root rot.

 Generally speaking, most plants can grow in containers.
 The size of the container should be chosen based on the plants you choose.
 Make sure your container provides ample space for the plant to develop roots.

-Containers may lose moisture quickly, especially if they are placed in full sun.
+Containers may dry out very quickly, especially if they are placed in full sun.
 Pay close attention to your container plantings.
 The volume of soil is relatively small, so daily or even twice-daily watering may be required.
-Larger containers will hold more more soil and moisture so plants won’t dry out between waterings.
 Water your plant until the water runs out of the coco liner or drainage holes.
 Terra cotta, clay and other porous pots also allow additional evaporation from the sides of the pots.
-If your soil tends to be overly dry or if the plants wilt, place your containers close to one another.
+When your soil tends to be excessively dry or the plants wilt, place your containers close to one another.
 The foliage can help to create shade for the soil to keep it cool and moist.
 Nowadays, you can even find containers that include a water reservoir at the bottom that allows for less frequent watering.

 Placing containers on solid surfaces reduces drainage.
-Raise the container an inch or two by placing it on blocks of wood or use gardening vinyl saucers that keep the plant out of standing water while protecting carpets, floors, furniture, deck and porches.
+Raise the container an inch or two by placing it on blocks of wood.
 And consider using hanging baskets.